300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which color tablet does Neo swallow in The Matrix?

-- Title the composer behind the soundtracks of The Lion King, Inception and Pirates of the Caribbean.

-- Which 2014 Seth Rogan movie precipitated the North Korean authorities to threaten motion in opposition to the USA?
+- Which 2014 Seth Rogan movie brought on the North Korean authorities to threaten motion towards the USA?

 - What kind of automotive does Doc Brown use as a time machine in Again To The Future?